 3:30 pm to 4:30 pm, Session 5

-Wedding Talk: How to Get Published, A Conversation with Editors and Writers Getting published is a big deal in the wedding industry but many people don’t know how or what Editors look for to make this happen.
-We’re bringing in two Editors from major wedding publications, a Writer and, Blogger to share their perspectives what they look for when making a decision to publish a wedding, as well as the process for submitting photos and expected communication during and after the process.
+Panel: How to Get Published, A Conversation with Editors Amy Moeller and Janelle Erlichman Getting published is a big deal in the wedding industry but many people don’t know how or what Editors look for to make this happen.
+We’re bringing in Amy Moeller Editor-in-Chief, Washingtonian Weddings and Janelle Erlichman Diamond, Managing Editor, Baltimore Weddings to share their perspectives on what they look for when making a decision to publish a wedding, as well as the process for submitting photos and expected communication during and after the process.

 We’re curating a pop up experience with custom items created specifically for wedding professionals.
-Stop through for a cocktail, networking and shopping.
-More details coming soon.
+Stop through for molecular ice cream by Molecular Food & Cocktails, networking, and shopping.
+Details coming soon.

 We are grateful for our partners

 DC Wedding Week is and will always be driven by the support of our Partners.
 There is no way we could produce this experience without them and we are grateful for their support and commitment to a more diverse and connected wedding industry.
 See the partners from DC Wedding Week 2018 here.

 Interested in a 2019 Partnership?
 Please email us at firstname.lastname@example.org